From Complex-Analytic Models to Dyadic Methods: A Real-Variable Approach to Hypersingular Operators: Introduction

 The first \emph{goal} of the current paper is to develop harmonic-analytic methods for the study of the hypersingular Bergman projections $K_{2t}$ for $t>1$, thanks to the recent development in dyadic harmonic analysis.
 In particular, we aim to establish estimates on the critical line, which, to the best of our knowledge, are even new in the unit disc setting.
-In this way, we address an inquiry raised in \cite{CFWY2017} by developing a real--variable approach that yields explicit bounds in the hypersingular regime.

 Let us now turn to some details.
 Instead of studying $K_{2t}$ for $t>1$ directly, it is natural from the viewpoint of harmonic analysis to first consider its maximal analogue, which we call the \emph{hypersingular maximal operator}.